J0hann3/Philosophers/README.md

 use :
 - Init (value)
-- post -> use to modofie the value of the semaphore
+- post (increment by 1)-> use to modofie the value of the semaphore
-- wait -> test the value of the semaphore
+- wait (decrement by 1)-> test the value of the semaphore
--Destroy
+- Destroy

 TEST MANDOTORY PART